Christinaw97/MDS_CMSDAS/_episodes/05-ABCD.md

 > ## Figure 5.1
 > <img src="../fig/abcd.png" alt="" style="width: 600px;"/>
-> Diagram of the ABCD plane, where bin A is the signal region.
+> Diagram of the ABCD plane, where bin A is the signal region, $c_1$ is the ratio between background in B and C, and $c_2$ is the ratio between background in D and C.
 {: .callout}